Global geometry on moduli of local systems for surfaces with boundary: Combinatorics of planar graphs

-Given a reduced graph $\Gamma\in C_m(r)$, note that one can identify the vertices in each $\Ib_k$ to a single vertex $p_k$, so as to obtain a planar multigraph in $\Db$ with vertices $\mu_m=\{p_1,\cdots, p_m\}\subset\del\Db$ and $r$ edges such that every vertex has even degree.
+Let $P_m=\{p_1,\dots,p_m\}$ be a collection of $m$ distinct points on $\del\Db$, with each $p_k$ lying on the component of $\del\Db\setminus\Ib$ between $\Ib_k$ and $\Ib_k'$.
+Given a reduced graph $\Pi\in C_m(r)$, note that one can identify the vertices in each $\Ib_k\cup\Ib_k'$ to a single vertex $p_k$, so as to obtain a planar multigraph in $\Db$ (except for self-loops which we draw outside of $\Db$) with vertices $P_m=\{p_1,\dots, p_m\}\subset\del\Db$ and $r$ edges such that every vertex has even degree.
+(See Figure \ref{fig3} for an example.)
 Conversely, given such a planar multigraph, we can construct a unique reduced graph in $C_m(r)$ that gives rise to it.
-Let $B_m(r)$ denote the set of planar multigraphs $\Gamma$ without self-loops in $\Db$ having vertex set $\mu_m$ and $r$ edges such that every vertex in $\Gamma$ has even degree.
+Let $B_m(r)$ denote the set of planar multigraphs $\Pi$ without self-loops in $\Db$ having vertex set $P_m$ and $r$ edges such that every vertex in $\Pi$ has even degree.
 In light of Lemma \ref{f} and our discussion, we have

-Here, the factor $(1-t^m)$ is to cancel from our count the contribution of the $(m+1)$th boundary component of $S_m$, which has $\sigma$-length $m$.
+Here, the factor $(1-t^m)$ is to cancel from our count the contribution of the $(m+1)$th boundary component of $\Sigma_m$, which has $\sigma$-length $m$.